tessi/capistrano-uberspace/README.md

 set :mongo_db, "databaseName"
 set :mongo_host, "localhost"
-set :mongo_username, "your-mongodb-username" # must be created first (Do NOT use the ADMIN) set :mongo_password, "your-mongodb-password"
+set :mongo_user, "your-mongodb-username" # must be created first (Do NOT use the ADMIN) set :mongo_password, "your-mongodb-password"

 # OR